-Customer retention is vital for every business, and implementing a loyalty scheme can be an effective way to keep customers coming back for more.
+Customer retention is vital for every business, and a loyalty scheme can be an effective way to keep customers coming back for more.
 Derek Williams, CEO of the WOW!
-Awards, explains how to create a successful customer loyalty scheme
+Awards, explains how to create and implement a successful customer loyalty scheme

 This is a crazy situation!
 It's like trying to run a bath without putting the plug in the hole.
 And running the water - or attracting new customers - can be expensive.
 So you need to put the plug in and make sure you retain your customers once you've won them over.

 How to encourage customer loyalty

-American marketing author Ron Zemke said customer decisions are influenced by two factors - outcome and process.
-To keep customers loyal, a business has to meet the customer's expectation of outcome - does the product or service do what you said it would do?
+American marketing author Ron Zemke said customer decisions are influenced by two factors - outcome, and process.
+To keep customers loyal, a business's products or services have to meet customer expectations - do they do what you said they would do?

 At the same time, the customer needs to feel good in the process of buying.
-Research suggests that up to 68% of customers switch supplier because they feel that the business doesn't care about them and their needs.
+Research suggests that around two-thirds of customers who switch supplier do so because they feel that the business doesn't care about them and their needs.

 What are the advantages of a customer loyalty scheme?

-Loyalty schemes, such as Tesco's Clubcard, reward returning customers with exclusive discounts, offers and freebies based on how often they shop with you.
+Loyalty schemes, such as Tesco's Clubcard, reward returning customers with exclusive discounts and offers based on how often they shop with you.

 A good loyalty scheme, with benefits that the customer values, will encourage them to shop with you more often and to choose you over your competitors.

-The information you collect from your customer can also help you to target your marketing.
-For instance, someone who buys nappies on a regular basis is likely to be interested in offers relating to baby products.
+The information you collect from your customers can also help you to target your marketing more effectively.
+For instance, someone who buys pregnancy vitamins is likely to be interested in offers relating to baby products.
 A customer in a grocery store who never puts meat in their basket may be interested in vegetarian or vegan products.

 Customer loyalty schemes in small businesses

 Loyalty schemes can be quick and easy to put in place.
 For example, coffee shops often give customers a card (or ask them to download an app) that is marked each time the customer makes a purchase.
-After eight or ten purchases the customer gets a free cup of coffee.
+After eight or ten purchases, the customer can claim a free cup of coffee.

 Could your business do something similar?